Who Knows the Most about a Place? The locals, of course!

 Nancy herself leads the My City Bike Tour, which takes tours on a safe and informative bike stretching from the Manhattan Bridge to the Brooklyn Bridge.

-The My City Bike Tour allows its group members to learn the ins and the outs of the New York city bike system, which can be difficult to understand without the help of someone who’s figured it all out before.
+The My City Bike Tour allows its group members to learn the ins and the outs of the New York City bike system, called Citibike, which can be difficult to understand without the help of someone who’s figured it all out before.
 It also opens a new avenue of transport to New Yorkers and visitors alike.

 Local Expeditions as a Company